 Drylands, which comprise all areas with an aridity index (precipitation divided by potential evapotranspiration) lower than 0.65, collectively form the largest set of biomes on Earth1.
 In these water-limited ecosystems2,3, soil moisture is a key determinant of their structure and functioning4,5,6 as it largely drives the activity of vascular plants and soil organisms7, and impacts multiple hydrological processes, such as runoff, evaporation and transpiration from vegetation8, and biogeochemical cycles9.
 As such, soil moisture largely affects essential ecosystem services provided by these ecosystems, such as soil fertility and biomass/food production, which directly sustain the livelihoods of more than 1 billion people worldwide10.

 Soil moisture is characterized by complex dynamics across a wide range of spatio-temporal scales11.
-Thus, an accurate characterization of the spatio-temporal dynamics of soil moisture may be particularly helpful for assimilation models, weather and flood forecasting, subsurface hydrology studies and drought monitoring at local and regional scales8,9,11–13.
+Thus, an accurate characterization of the spatio-temporal dynamics of soil moisture may be particularly helpful for assimilation models, weather and flood forecasting, surface and subsurface hydrology studies and drought monitoring at local and regional scales8,9,11–13.
 Moreover, it may widen our understanding on feedback mechanisms between different meteorological and hydrological components and their interaction with ongoing climate change14.
 Climate models forecast average (median) warming values ranging from 3.2°C to 3.7°C for drylands by the late XXI century15, which together with associated changes in rainfall patterns, may decrease soil moisture across drylands worldwide16,17.
 These projections are not, however, free from uncertainties18.
 Continuous and long-term (> 10 yrs) observations of soil moisture are particularly valuable for calibrating remote sensing products19 and parameterizing hydrological/ecosystem models12,13,20.
 These observations can be particularly useful to reduce the uncertainty of forecasts of long-term changes in soil moisture and other hydrological and vegetation attributes due to climate change20.
 However, such soil moisture series are only available for a limited set of ecosystems and geographical areas19,21, and are particularly scarce in drylands.

 In drylands, vegetation is typically organised in a two-phase mosaic composed by plant-covered patches interspersed in a matrix of open areas without perennial vascular plants22–24.
 Vegetated and open areas have contrasted water dynamics, with infiltration rates that are typically higher beneath plant patches which also have lower water losses via run-off and evaporation25–28.
 Open areas are, however, not devoid of life as they are commonly covered by biocrusts, communities dominated by mosses, lichens, fungi, and cyanobacteria living in the soil surface across drylands worldwide29.
 Both vascular plants and biocrusts are key modulators of the water cycle in drylands, as they affect processes that, such as infiltration, runoff and evapotranspiration30, ultimately determine soil moisture contents.
 Despite the hydrological importance of both vascular plants and biocrusts, no dataset characterizing long-term (> 10 yrs) temporal variations in soil moisture across plant- and biocrust-dominated areas (microsites) is currently available.